mykcryptodev/log-a-dog/CRON_JOBS.md

 ### Common Skip Reasons

 - **"No attestation period found"** - Log has no on-chain attestation activity
-- **"Attestation period still active"** - 3-minute window hasn't elapsed yet
+- **"Attestation period still active"** - Attestation window hasn't elapsed yet
 - **"Already resolved on-chain"** - Another process already resolved this period
 - **"No stakes to resolve"** - No moderators participated in this attestation